Niall-Keating/Notes/Work/mySmartFlow/Notes Capture 26-07-2022.md

 # Notes Capture
-Chat with M
+Chat with Marco:

-Doess PPP stay open all the time?
+- Doess PPP stay open all the time?

-If not are SmartFlow okay with a delay in response?
+- If not are SmartFlow okay with a delay in response?

-What is the min time expected to close a valve?
+- What is the min time expected to close a valve?

-What are the carrier cert requirements for keeping ppp session open?
+- What are the carrier cert requirements for keeping ppp session open?

-MQTT – does it queue messages for subscribers
+- MQTT – does it queue messages for subscribers